Scalingo/php-buildpack/README.md

 Please note that if you use config vars in Composer hooks, or in `compile` scripts, then a new code push may be necessary if you decide to change a config variable.

+### Change 4

+Detected when you application uses rbschange/core in your `composer.json`.

 ## Extensions